Haridus/ipsim_experiments/README.md

 ```
 The models assesment scripts also allow specify particular algorithms to show results by --algs option.
 List of algs coresponds to list in offlineRL_training and onlineRL_training.

+To evaluate pretrained models you need place data from [disk](https://drive.google.com/drive/folders/1rTukAjcuvKCRA0lzozWqcSr2EraS6aBm?usp=sharing) to __pretrained__ directory, which needs to be created in the __root__ directory of the current project.

-Also result for all algorithms and process models under investigation can be seen in .ipynb notebooks in __pretrained__ directory.
+Also result for all algorithms and process models under investigation can be seen in .ipynb notebooks in __root__ directory.